ARM Network Program Participant Outcomes Data

 Key Take Aways:

-• Over 90% of the respondents continued to engage in research activities in the years following their participation.
+• Over 95% or more of the respondents continued to engage in research activities in the years following their participation.

-• Approximately half of them continued to be students or hold an academic or research position in the short term with slightly less in the long-term.
+• Well over half of them continued to be students or hold an academic or research position in the short term with slightly less in the long-term.

-Note: The 2020 ASHA Convention was canceled due to COVID, and, therefore, there were no 2020 cohorts of PROGENY, ARTA, or RMPTA.
+Note: The 2020 ASHA Convention was cancelled due to COVID, and, therefore, there were no 2020 cohorts of PROGENY, ARTA, or RMPTA.

 Launching an Academic-Research Career: